Anmolv/devOps/README.md

 # websiteDeployment

-In this repository, Website present in website folder is being deployed using Docker.
+In this repository, Webpages present in website folder is being deployed using Docker.
 Docker File is present in the root directory.